hraisinz/Problem-Solving/README.md

 * Reverse a Doubly Linkedlist
 * Deleting node from head in a Doubly Linkedlist
 * Moving last node to front in a Doubly Linkedlist
+* Find the length of a Doubly Linkedlist